Nat Trives

-Nathaniel Trives (born 1934/1935) is an American politician who served as the first African-American mayor of Santa Monica, California, a town then 95 percent white.
+Nathaniel Trives (born 1934) is an American politician who served as the first African-American mayor of Santa Monica, California, a town then 95 percent white.
 Trives is a former Santa Monica police officer who served on the Santa Monica City Council from 1971 to 1979.
+His is professor emeritus of Santa Monica College and California State University, Los Angeles.